Teen Psychotic Disorder

 Schizophrenia is psychosis that lasts longer than six months.
 Schizophrenia is a lifelong disease.

-How is Psychosis Diagnosed
+How Is Psychosis Diagnosed

 Psychosis is diagnosed through a psychiatric evaluation.
 That means a doctor will watch the person’s behavior and ask questions about what he or she is experiencing.
 Medical tests and X-rays may be used to determine whether there is an underlying illness causing the symptoms.

-Diagnosing Psychosis in Children & Teenagers
+Diagnosing Psychosis In Children & Teenagers

 Many of the symptoms of psychosis are perfectly normal in young people.
 For example, a teenager may suddenly need more sleep in response to changes in their body.
 Small children often have imaginary friends with whom they talk.
 If you are worried about psychosis in a child or adolescent, describe the individual’s behavior to a doctor.

-Treatment of Psychosis
+Treatment Of Psychosis

 Treating psychosis may involve a combination of medications and therapy.
 Most people recover from psychosis with treatment.